Whole-Milled Flaxseed vs. Flaxseed Meal: There’s a Difference

 What type is Manitoba Milling Co.
 Flaxseed?

 As stated in the name, Manitoba Milling Smooth Whole-Milled Flaxseed, is whole-milled (or ground).
-Both our flaxseed and flax beverage use the whole flaxseed.
+Both our flaxseed and flax milk use the whole flaxseed.
 We do not sell any byproducts; just the real, whole seed to ensure and optimal nutrition content.

 Curious how to store flaxseed?
 This article gives another overview of the difference between milled flaxseed and flax meal as well as education on the importance of flaxseed quality and proper flaxseed storage.